 Q: What is the double entry of recording recovery of bad debts in control accounts?

-When this situation occurs you record this debt that won't be paid as a loss, and we call this bad debts:
+What do you do?
+You record this unpaid debt as a loss, and we call this Bad Debts.

 Dr Bad Debts $1,000 Cr Debtors Control $1,000

-Now let's say that 2 years later Joe Shmoe's new business is doing well and he has money again and he is forced to pay you some of the money he owed you before (let's say $600).
-The money he pays you is now recorded as an income and we use the term bad debts recovered.
+Let's say that 2 years later Joe Shmoe's new business is doing well and he has money again and he is forced to pay you some of the money he owed you before (let's say $600).
+The money he pays you is now recorded as an income and we use the term Bad Debts Recovered.

 Here's the journal entry:

-As you can see, the entry above actually does not affect the debtors control account at all.
-It is simply a simple recording of income and cash in one entry.
+As you can see, the entry above actually does not affect the debtors control account at all (you don't have to show that more is owing to us now).
+It is simply a recording of cash received, with the contra entry being an income account.

-FYI I don't provide full lessons, examples and exercises regarding bad debts (and provision for bad debts) on this site.
+FYI I don't provide full lessons and exercises regarding bad debts (and provision for bad debts) on this site.
 This is only available in my basic accounting books.